 At one point Attis was being sexually pursued by a demon and, either out of a desire to remain faithful to Cybele or out of repugnance at the demon’s hideousness Attis castrated himself with a boar’s tusk to end the attempted seduction.
 Unfortunately Attis bled to death from the self-inflicted wound and nature died with him.

-The Savior: Cybele descended into the land of the dead, which had begun to blossom with all manner of vegetation due to the presence of Attis (whose spiritual form still retained his manhood – and therefore his fertility/ virility just as spirits are never depicted lacking limbs if their body died of dismemberment).
+The Savior: Cybele descended into the land of the dead, which had begun to blossom with all manner of vegetation due to the presence of Attis, whose spiritual form still retained his manhood – and therefore his fertility/ virility.

 OSIRIS – Given the popularity of Egyptian mythology I’m assuming most people are familiar with Osiris’ death and dismemberment at the hands of his brother Set and his resurrection thanks to Isis.
 Egypt’s “Abydos Passion Play” is so well-known I find it hard to believe I need to elaborate on this one.